|

 the 30-chapter book

-committees.
-So, if you have an idea and are willing to volunteer, you will do
+an idea and are willing to volunteer, you will do well in any professional

-Third International Workshop on Computational Phantoms for Radiation
+International Workshop on Computational

-Protection, Imaging and Radiotherapy at Tsinghua
+Phantoms for Radiation Protection, Imaging and Radiotherapy in Beijing,

-Medical Physics and Biomedical Engineering (WC2012) in Beijing in 2012, the 12th
+Congress on Medical Physics and Biomedical Engineering (WC2012) in Beijing in

-International Conference on Radiation Shielding (ICRS-12) in Japan in 2012, and
+2012, the 12th International Conference on Radiation Shielding (ICRS-12) in

-the Supercomputing
+Japan in 2012, the Supercomputing

 in Nuclear Applications & Monte Carlo 2013 (SNA

-+ MC 2013), Paris in 2013.
-It was always
++ MC 2013), Paris in 2013, the ANS / Radiation

-wonderful to receive recognitions from peers and professional organizations:
+wonderful to receive recognitions from peers and professional organizations: NSF

 Faculty CAREER Award, Rensselaer School of Engineering Excellence in Research

-Award, American Nuclear Society Best-Paper Award, plus a lot of publicity
+Award, American Nuclear Society Best-Paper Award, Caswell Award for Distinguished

 about our research.
-However, what made our group really proud are three papers in
+However, what made our group really proud are papers in the Physics in Medicine and Biology Journal

-Journal that were ranked among the 10-best
+that were ranked among the 10-best

 in 2007, the most-downloaded

-in 2009 and the most-cited
+in 2009, the most-cited

-in 2010, respectively.
+in 2014.
 My

 thoughts about research are perhaps best reflected in 80 invited talks I gave